Kirti Gompa: Ngawa Kirti Gompa

 Ngawa Kirti Gompa (sometimes referred to as Ge’erdengsi or Gerdeng Monastery), properly known as Kirti Kalari Gon Tashi Lhundrub, is a Gelugpa monastery on the northwestern edge of Ngawa City, the main city in Ngawa County, within the Ngawa Tibetan and Qiang Autonomous Prefecture in northwestern Sichuan, China.
-It is located on the Tibetan plateau at an elevation of 3,200 metres (10,499 ft.)
+It is located on the Tibetan Plateau at an elevation of 3,200 metres (10,499 ft.)

 Outside the north wall of the monastery is a towering statue of Shakyamuni Buddha.
 The imposing Assembly Hall or Tensi Dratsang (Dialectical College) has 120 pillars.
 It contains an 8-metre (26 ft) statue of Maitreya, flanked by Jowo Shakyamuni and Kirti Lobzang Chungla.
 There are also several other important buildings including: the Chokhang (Offering Chapel), the Lhabrang or residence of Kirti Rinpoche, the Zhungkhang (Monastic Office), the Gyupa Dratsang (Tantric College), the Menpa Dratsang (Medical College), and the Dukhor Dratsang (Kalacakra College).

 Kirti Gompa is also famous for its 30-metre (98-ft) high white chorten known as the Dudul Chorten which has numerous chapels on the various floors respectively dedicated to Shakyamuni Buddha, Mahakarunika, and the Three Deities of Longevity, Tsongkhapa and Sitatapatra.
-It the largest Tibetan Monastery in Ngawa Town, and established the Buddhist Youth School, which was closed by Chinese authorities.
+It is the largest Tibetan Monastery in Ngawa Town and was established by the Buddhist Youth School, which was closed by Chinese authorities.

 Taksang Lhamo Kirti Gompa

-The Taksang Lhamo Kirti Gompa is located in the Zorge district, Sichuan Province.
+The Taksang Lhamo Kirti Gompa monastery is located in Zoigê County, Sichuan Province.
 It has approximately 700 monks in residence.

 Kirti Jepa Datsang Gompa

 Kirti Jepa Datsang Gompa is located in Dharamsala, India.
-It was built in 1992 to house Tibetan exile monks from Tibet.
-Today, the monks number approximately 200 and includes Kirti Rinpoche.
+It was built in 1992 to house monks exiled from Tibet.
+Today, the monks number approximately 200 and include Kirti Rinpoche.

 Darjeeling Kirti Gompa

-This is a small Kirti Monastery in Darjeeling, India with approximately 40 monks.
+Darjeeling Kirti Gompa is a small Kirti monastery in Darjeeling, India with approximately 40 monks.